rfypych/todo-list/README.md

 # Todo List with Timer Setter

 A modern, feature-rich Todo List application with an integrated Pomodoro-style timer to help you manage tasks and boost productivity.
+Now with GitHub integration to track your completed tasks as contributions!

 ![Todo List with Timer Setter](https://i.imgur.com/YourScreenshotHere.png)